udayapex1/rail_madad_Minor/README.md

 ## 🚀 What is Rail Madad?

-Rail Madad is a mobile-first grievance platform designed for Indian Railways passengers.
+Rail Madad is a Mobile-first grievance platform designed for Indian Railways passengers.
 It lets users submit complaints, attach evidence, track status, and receive intelligent categorization via AI.
 The application also includes secure authentication and a chat-based support interface.

 ---